wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-core-services/includes/3-exchange-online.md

 Here are some features of Exchange Online:

 - **Mailboxes and online archives**.
 Individual users have their own mailboxes.
 Some plans also include an online archive for additional storage.
 - **Calendars**.
-Each user has a calendar that they can use to keep track of upcoming events and use to make sure their coworkers don't have conflicts when scheduling meetings.
+Each user has a calendar that they can use to keep track of upcoming events and to make sure their coworkers don't have conflicts when scheduling meetings.
 If needed, users can delegate access to their calendars to other users, like administrative assistants and teammates.
 - **View and edit Office attachments online**.
 When users receive Office attachments, they can view and edit them online in Outlook on the web - even without a locally installed version of Office.
 - **Shared mailboxes and resources**.
 You can use shared mailboxes for groups of users that need to share information in a central mailbox.
 You can also set up resources and equipment for meeting rooms and bookings.
 - **Message policy and compliance**.
 Exchange Online offers several message policy and compliance features, including retention policies, message encryption, eDiscovery, data loss prevention, and journaling.